DWilliames/paddy2-beta/README.md

 - [x] Read 'ignore' layer from the '-' prefix on a layer name
 - [x] Save the 'ignore' layer to the layer data
+- [ ] Add an option to ignore – autosizing symbol instances (that have padding within their master)
 #### User interface
 - [x] Show 'ignore layer' in the Inspector
 - [x] Set the 'ignore layer' value on the selected layers when changing in the inspector
+- [ ] Show an extra checkbox to not auto-update symbol instances
 - [ ] Add a custom icon if the layer should be ignored

 ---